manojpramesh/solidity-cheatsheet/README.md

 This guide is not intended to teach you Solidity from the ground up, but to help developers with basic knowledge who may struggle to get familiar with Smart Contracts and Blockchain because of the Solidity concepts used.

-> **Note:** If you have basic knowledge in JavaScript, it is more easy to learn Solidity.
+> **Note:** If you have basic knowledge in JavaScript, it's easier to learn Solidity.

 ## Table of contents